hscale/publish_my_data/README.md

 ## Overview

-PublishMyData is a Rails Engine that adds Linked Data functionality to your Rails app including:
+The PublishMyData Community Edition is a Rails Engine that adds Linked Data functionality to your Rails app including:

 - URI dereferencing and displaying resources outside your site domain
 - A SPARQL Endpoint
 - Filterable lists of datasets and resources

+This is the same code that powers the enterprise, hosted version of PublishMyData.
+For more details see the [PublishMyData](http://publishmydata.com) website.

 ## How to use